egXcoder/Study-Repository/database/parts/replication.md

 Typically:
 - App writes → Primary
-- App reads  → Replica(s)
+- App reads  → Replicas

 Important trade-offs:
-- Replicas are eventually consistent. meaning ..
-After a write to primary, The replica may take milliseconds (sometimes more) to catch up.
+- Replicas are `eventually consistent`. meaning .. replicas take a few to catch up,
+- The replica may take `milliseconds` (sometimes more) to catch up.
 - Writes must read from the primary if you need immediate consistency.

-## Q: i feel this lag thing between write and read is not practical?
+## Q: is lag between write and read is not practical?
+no, its practical and commonly used
 - Replication lag is usually tiny (~1–10 ms)
 - Lag becomes a problem only when your code assumes immediate consistency
 - 95% of queries are "read-only and non-critical"